Charlotte Neighborhood

 Proximity to Latta Park reinforces Dilworth's value proposition by blending lifestyle amenities with real estate opportunities that continue to attract buyers across the region.

 Competition is real.
 Well-priced Dilworth homes move quickly, and multiple offers are common.
 Buyers need to be prepared and decisive.
-If you're serious about Dilworth, preparation matters more than patience.
+If you're serious about the Dilworth neighborhood, preparation matters more than patience.

 Walk to restaurants, coffee, groceries.
 Light rail to Uptown and South End.